ibm-js/dapp/README.md

 ## Installation

-* Manual installation of by dropping appfirst as a sibling of the top level Dojo modules:
+* Manual installation of by dropping dapp as a sibling of the top level Dojo modules:
  * dojo
  * dijit
- * appfirst
+ * dapp

- To install the latest master, go to the root Dojo installation directory and clone appfirst from github
+ To install the latest master, go to the root Dojo installation directory and clone dapp from github

- git clone git://github.com/ibm-dojo/appfirst.git
+ git clone git://github.com/ibm-dojo/dapp.git

 ## Documentation